danielsela42/NonHermitianNormalcy/README.md

 ## Scientific Motivation

-For non-Hermitian Hamiltonians $ H $, direct diagonalization can be expensive or impractical in large systems.
+For non-Hermitian Hamiltonians $` H `$, direct diagonalization can be expensive or impractical in large systems.
 A motivating idea behind this project was:

 > **Can spectral properties (e.g. density of states) be inferred from moments of the form**
+> ```math
-> $$\mathrm{tr}(H^m H^{\dagger n})$$
+>    \mathrm{tr}(H^m H^{\dagger n})
+> ```
 > **without full diagonalization?**

-When $ H $ is Hermitian, these moments can be computed **combinatorially**, by counting closed loops on the lattice with direction-dependent hopping amplitudes.
+When $` H `$ is Hermitian, these moments can be computed **combinatorially**, by counting closed loops on the lattice with direction-dependent hopping amplitudes.
 However, the typically distinct eigenspaces of non-Hermitian Hamiltonians poses a challenge to this combinatorial approach.
-Therefore, in this attempt, we replace $ H^\dagger $ with the matrix $ H' $ that shares eigenvectors with H but with conjugate eigenvalues.
+Therefore, in this attempt, we replace $` H^\dagger `$ with the matrix $` H' `$ that shares eigenvectors with H but with conjugate eigenvalues.
 We attempted to identify a class of non-Hermitian Hamiltonians, some of which may have skin effect, that would permit a combinatorial closed loop counting approach to computing the spectral moments.

 If successful, this would allow: